Resources provided by Jennifer L. Morrison

 Seize the Data

 Seize the Data is an initiative close to my heart.
 I was contacted by the North Carolina Center for the Advancement of Teaching (NCCAT) in 2012 to put together an online data literacy course for teachers and administrators, and train a small cadre of master public school educators as data facilitators to coach and support their peers with the course material.
 What I didn’t know when I started was how much I would learn and grow in the process – it has been an amazing journey.
-Meet the NCCAT Seize the Data facilitators and check out their blog at http://seizethelearningdata.com/.
 I am proud to count myself among their number, and share their goal to build a new generation of data literate classroom educators and school leaders.

-Check out the first lesson of the Data Literacy 01 course, "Laying the Foundation for Data Literacy," at http://portal.sliderocket.com/AFRUA/01-Laying-the-Foundation.
-This course is available free of charge to public and public charter school teachers and administrators in North Carolina through Seize the Data.
+The Data Litercacy 01 course is available free of charge to public and public charter school teachers and administrators in North Carolina through Seize the Data.
 Please visit Online Courses for further information.
 The NCCAT Seize the Data Initiative is a service to the teachers of North Carolina provided through the Professional Development Programs of the North Carolina Department of Public Instruction and funded as a part of the Race to the Top, an initiative sponsored by the United States Department of Education.

 If needed, Seize the Data facilitators should contact me directly for access to material from the following meetings: Data Literacy Bootcamp (Ocracoke NC, September 2012) and Seize the Data Working Sessions (Cullowhee NC, April 2013).
 Resource updated 7/7/2013.